ua-ben/csc345-group-final/README.md

 -TestTries.java

--simpleTest.java

--simpleTest is a sanity check to ensure the code isn't breaking when changes to the structure of the main code occur

 -TestTries tests the individual methods (insert, search, delete) of Trie.java and TrieNode.java.

 -TestSpellChecker tests the autocomplete by applying a Trie to a dictionary.
 Afterwards, the user can enter words into the console.
 If the user types an invalid/incorrectly spelled word, the autocomplete will look for the last valid input and display a list of words that you may have wanted to type instead.